A perfect pie crust

 Find our recipe for Classic Butter Pie Crust.

 3 appealing pumpkin pies

-These three pies offer something for different kinds of pumpkin lovers: the classic is made with fresh cream and milk; the vegan has a silken tofu custard that’s light and fluffy like mousse, and the gingersnap crust offers a spicy crunch that offsets its creamy chiffon filling for a modern take on the American tradition.
+These three pies offer something for different kinds of pumpkin lovers: the classic is made with fresh cream and milk; the vegan has a silky-smooth texture thanks to condensed coconut milk, and the gingersnap crust offers a spicy crunch that offsets its creamy chiffon filling for a modern take on the American tradition.
+View recipes >

 Butter and shortening are the most flexible choices; lard and coconut oil have stronger flavors which are excellent if matched with the filling or blended 50/50 with a second fat.
 All fats should be chilled firm, cut into very small pieces and chilled again.

 Fresh-tasting flour is a priority, so if you don’t bake often, smell your flour first to make sure it hasn’t picked up off flavors from pantry storage.
 All-purpose is great, or mix in up to 50 percent whole grain (spelt and kamut are both good choices).